Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Experimental Setup

-We collected 47 examples adapted from a benchmark suite for loop invariant generation in C programs~\cite{invgen_dataset, learning_invariants_using_llms}.
-This benchmark was assembled by the authors of~\cite{learning_invariants_using_llms}, based on examples from prior works.
-Each example in this benchmark is a short C program containing a loop and a property to be verified (\textsf{assert} statement).
-We translate 22 C programs from this dataset into simple finite state machines (FSMs) in \systemverilog, each containing an added register that signals the completion of the loop.
-The corresponding assertion is expressed as an SVA which states that the property must hold once the loop terminates.
-16 of these examples are used to populate our \textit{CoT pool} described earlier.
-We shall call this subset of examples \textit{seen C} examples, since when we query an LLM on them in both settings, it explicitly sees a response for them in the prompt we feed to it.
+In addition to these hardware designs, we collected 47 short examples adapted from programs originally written in \texttt{C}.
+These examples originate from a benchmark suite for loop invariant generation~\cite{invgen_dataset,learning_invariants_using_llms}.
+Each example in this benchmark is a short \texttt{C} program containing a loop and a property to be verified (\textsf{assert} statement).
+To adapt these for our needs, we translate the \texttt{C} programs into simple finite state machines (FSMs) in \systemverilog.
+Of these examples, 16 are used to populate our \textit{CoT pool} described earlier.
 For seven of these examples, we generate a total of 25 additional variants, which are examples with structurally similar underlying FSM, but small variations such as different parameter instantiations, different register sizes, swapped names for registers, a distracting extra register and/or an uninitialized register.
+Full details about the benchmarks are provided in~\cite{peled2026largelemmaminersllms}.